-It’s normal to sometimes forget where you put your keys or to have trouble finding just the right word as you age.
-So how can you tell when you or someone you love is suffering from normal age-related memory issues or if it’s something more serious?
+It’s normal sometimes to forget where you put your keys or to have trouble finding just the right word as you age.
+So how can you tell when you or someone you love is suffering from everyday age-related memory issues or if it’s something more serious?

 Dementia generally describes a range of conditions that cause a loss of memory, language, and problem-solving skills.
-A new report from the Alzheimer’s Association found that close to 6.2 million Americans over the age of 65 live with Alzheimer’s or related dementias.
+A new report from the Alzheimer’s Association found that close to 6.2 million Americans over 65 live with Alzheimer’s or related dementias.

-At MJHS Health System, we see the impact dementia has on patients and their families every day.
+At MJHS Health System, we see the daily impact dementia has on patients and their families.
 We have experience caring for patients living with dementia and can help you navigate the symptoms and challenges you and your loved one will likely encounter along the way.

-We hope that this guide to the early warning signs of dementia is helpful.
-If you have concerns about your family member’s or your own memory, it’s always best to consult with a doctor.
+We hope this guide to the early warning signs of dementia is helpful.
+If you have concerns about your family member’s or your memory, it’s always best to consult with a doctor.

 The Early Warning Signs of Dementia